NBA playoffs: Media coverage

 From the 2003 playoffs to the 2025 playoffs, coverage of the NBA playoffs have been aired nationally across ABC, ESPN, TNT, and NBA TV.
 Generally during the first two rounds, ABC broadcasts Sunday afternoon games, TNT has Sunday through Wednesday night games, and ESPN televises Friday night games.
 For Thursday night games, TNT airs games in the first round and ESPN in the second round.
 NBA TV generally televises selected Tuesday through Thursday night first-round games, produced by TNT Sports.
 Saturday first-and second-round games are split by ABC, ESPN, and TNT.
 Each team's regional broadcaster televise local coverage of first-round games, with the exception of weekend games on ABC.
 From 2024, TruTV aired simulcasts or alternate broadcasts of select TNT games.

 The NBA conference finals are rotated annually, with TNT airing the Eastern Conference Finals in odd-numbered years and the Western Conference Finals in even-numbered years.
 ESPN then broadcasts the other conference finals series, with at least one of its weekend games airing instead on ABC.
-ABC has been the exclusive broadcaster of the NBA Finals.
+ABC has been the exclusive broadcaster of the[NBA Finals.

 As part of the new 11-year media deals that will begin with the 2026 playoffs, ABC/ESPN would broadcast about 18 games in the first two rounds each year.
-NBC Sports would have between 22 and 34 first and second-round games, either televised on NBC or streamed on Peacock.
+NBC would have between 22 and 34 first and second-round games, either televised on NBC or streamed on Peacock.
 And Amazon Prime Video would stream between 14 and 26 first and second-round games.
 Under the new deals, all first round playoff games will be exclusive to the NBA's national TV partners, whereas in previous years, regional sports networks were allowed to broadcast preliminary round playoff games alongside the national broadcaster (except for games on over-the-air television).
 For the conference finals, ABC/ESPN would have one series in the first 10 years of the deal, while the other series would be rotated between NBC and Prime Video; in 2036 (the final year of the deal), NBC and Amazon would have the conference finals instead of ABC/ESPN.
 ABC will continue to exclusively broadcast the NBA Finals, which, dating back to 2003, would extend the network's consecutive streak of airing the series to over 30 years.